 Milos is a horseshoe-shaped island located in the southmost western region of the Cyclades group of islands in Greece.

 The volcanic island of Milos has an area of approximately 160km² and a population of 5,000 people.

 HOW TO GET TO MILOS GREECE

-The best way to reach Milos island is by taking a ferry to Milos from Athens or other nearby Greek islands.
+The best way to reach Milos Island is by taking a ferry to Milos from Athens or from other nearby Greek islands.
 I used ‘Book A Way‘ to purchase my ferry tickets online in advance.

 I have outlined the most popular routes and journey times below:

 Athens to Milos ferry: